Type: | Sport, 70 ft (21 m) |

 Per Bev Baker USFS biologist:

-Eagle Rock in Boulder Canyon has been reopened.
-Signs have been removed, and our website is updated: fs.usda.gov/recmain/arp/rec….
+Eagle Rock in Boulder Canyon reopened.
+Signs have been removed, & our website is updated: fs.usda.gov/recmain/arp/rec….
 The eagle pair successfully fledged one young bird this year.

 7/24/15: Per Beverly Baker, FS Wildlife Biologist:

 Boulder Canyon eagles fledged two birds again this year!
-We removed signs and changed our web site yesterday.
+We removed signs & changed our web site yesterday.

 Seasonal closure in Boulder Canyon to protect nesting birds of prey

-BOULDER, Colo.
-To protect nesting golden eagles, the U.S. Forest Service will be implementing annual area closures in Boulder Canyon beginning Feb.
-1, 2015.
-The closures include popular rock climbing spots at Eagle Rock, Blob Rock, Bitty Buttress and Security Risk in Boulder Canyon.
-These areas are located along Colorado Highway 119, approximately 1.5 miles east of Boulder Falls.
+BOULDER, CO.
+To protect nesting golden eagles, the U.S. Forest Service implemented annual area closures in Boulder Canyon 2/1/15.
+The closures include rock climbing spots at Eagle Rock, Blob Rock, Bitty Buttress, & Security Risk in Boulder Canyon.

-Effective through July 31, 2015, the closures protect a long-established golden eagle nesting territory.
-Happy Hour, Bihedral and Riviera will remain open as long as visitors stay out of the closed areas.
+Through 7/31/15, the closures protect a long-established golden eagle nesting territory.
+Happy Hour, Bihedral, & Riviera will remain open as long as we stay out of the closed areas.

-From: Tammy J. Williams, MS: (July 31, 2019) The U.S. Forest Service has reopened the Eagle Rock climbing area.
+From: Tammy J. Williams, MS: (7/31/19) The USFS reopened Eagle Rock.
 The FS temporarily closes the climbing area near Boulder Falls every year in February, allowing golden eagles to select a nesting site.
 The nest site then remains closed until the end of July when the chicks typically fledge.

 Closure information can be found online at local climbing websites and at fs.usda.gov/goto/arp/eagles.

-One bird successfully fledged this year.
-Egg laying and therefore fledging were a bit earlier than some other years, so we have reopened the area earlier than July 31.
-Signs were removed yesterday.
+1 bird successfully fledged this year.
+Egg laying & therefore fledging were a bit earlier than some other years, so we have reopened Eagle earlier than 7/31.
+Signs were removed.

-BOULDER, Colo. – To protect nesting golden eagles, the U.S. Forest Service will be implementing annual area closures in Boulder Canyon beginning Feb.
-1, 2017.
-The closures include rock climbing spots at Eagle Rock, Blob Rock, Bitty Buttress, and Security Risk in Boulder Canyon.
-These areas are located along Colorado Highway 119, approximately 1.5 miles east of Boulder Falls.
+To protect nesting golden eagles, the USFS will be implement annual area closures in Boulder Canyon 2/1/17.
+The closures include rock climbing spots at Eagle Rock, Blob Rock, Bitty Buttress, & Security Risk.

-Effective through July 31, 2017, the closures protect a long-established golden eagle nesting territory.
-Happy Hour, Bihedral and Riviera will remain open as long as visitors stay out of the closed areas.
+Through 7/31/17, the closures protect a long-established golden eagle nesting territory.
+Happy Hour, Bihedral, & Riviera will remain open as long as we stay out of the closed areas.

 “These closures allow the birds to choose a nest site without human disturbance.
 The chosen site remains closed until the eagles fledge in late July, but we typically reopen other parts of the area earlier,” said wildlife biologist Bev Baker.

-Federal and state laws prohibit disturbing any nesting bird of prey.
-Visitors can help protect wildlife by respecting all closures.
-Signs will be posted at key access points into the closed areas.
-Closure information will be available online at local climbing websites and at fs.usda.gov/activity/arp/re….
+Fed. & state laws prohibit disturbing any nesting bird of prey.
+Visitors help protect wildlife by respecting all closures.
+Signs are posted at key access points into closed areas.
+Closure information will be available online at local climbing websites & at fs.usda.gov/activity/arp/re….

 Update: 7/29/16: